ntnhut/LeetSolve/docs/source/Hash_Table/03_H_1695_Maximum_Erasure_Value.md

 11. Finally, the function returns `maxSum`, which contains the maximum sum of a subarray with unique elements.

-In summary, this code efficiently finds the maximum sum of a subarray with unique elements using a sliding window approach and prefix sums.

 ### Complexity
+This solution efficiently finds the maximum sum of a subarray with unique elements using a sliding window approach and prefix sums.

 * Runtime: `O(N)`, where `N = nums.length`.
 * Extra space: `O(N)`.